HomeWorkTalksFavoritesSide ProjectsAboutContact

 Impact

-Unique tokenized cards used monthly: 7 to 390 in eleven months.
+Cards used with phone payments went from 7 to 390 a month in eleven months.

-New pricing tiers at EUR 8 to EUR 12 annually per card became defensible, and the product line started covering its own infrastructure cost.
+New pricing (EUR 8 to EUR 12/year per card) became reasonable.
+The product started covering its own costs.

 Unique Cards Used With Both